TakeprofitTechnology/ReleaseNotes/Deposit bonus for Tradelocker.md

 * Inner optimizations and refactoring.
 The speed of bonus processing is increased.

 ## Version 2025.12.19.710 (19 December, 2025)
+### Features
+* The app removes the bonus if equity is less than credit.
 ### Changes
 * Tooltips are removed from the GUI.
 * The parameter "ApiRateLimitPer10Sec" is added to the application.